gogryphon/gryphoonmoon/contrib/devtools/README.md

 copyright\_header.py
 ====================

-Provides utilities for managing copyright headers of `The Dash Core developers` in repository source files.
+Provides utilities for managing copyright headers of `The Gryphonmoon Core developers` in repository source files.
 It has three subcommands:

 ```